10 Finance Internships for High School Students

 Eligibility: High school students who have completed their sophomore year in any Boston public school.

-Emphasizing professional growth and networking, the program allows interns to work on real projects under the guidance of mentors and industry professionals.
-Select students, based on interest and availability, may be chosen for a year-round internship lasting up to three years.
-This structure ensures that interns not only build crucial skills over the summer but also gain comprehensive, long-term experience.
+The TIP internship offers underrepresented students the chance to develop essential skills and gain experience in finance and accounting.
+You will attend skill-building workshops covering key accounting principles, financial analysis, tax preparation, and audit procedures.
+Emphasizing professional growth and networking, the program allows you to work on real projects under the guidance of mentors and industry professionals.
+Based on interest and availability, select students may be chosen for a year-round internship lasting up to three years.

 Location: Various Kaiser Permanente Medical Centers or business offices.
 Find a location near you.